-If you’ve got a question, you have several options for asking it: use the piazza group, email us, or come to office hours.
-As a general rule, questions with answers that benefit others should always go to the piazza group.
-The piazza group was designed for this purpose, and has several features that make posting questions easy and efficient:
+If you’ve got a question, you have several options for asking it: use piazza, email us, or come to office hours.
+As a general rule, questions with answers that benefit others should always go to piazza.
+Piazza was designed for this purpose, and has several features that make posting questions easy and efficient:

 Do not send homework files to the course staff!
 When we get them, we usually use the submission system to submit the file for you.
 Try to submit even if you’re late for a submission.
 If you have any issues that you cannot resolve, consult us, but please avoid sending us your solution.